xunker/middleman-target/README.md

 # Middleman-Target

-Middleman-Target is an extension to [MIDDLEMAN] 3.0.x and greater to allow you to specify a build target and generate the content accordingly.
+Middleman-Target is an extension to [MIDDLEMAN] 3.x.x and greater to allow you to specify a build target and generate the content accordingly.

 You can use Middleman-Target in your Middleman project to build multiple versions of your source from one source tree.
+This is especially useful for Phonegap/Cordova, so you can use one source tree to build apps for different platforms.

-NOTE: This version is for [MIDDLEMAN] >= 3.0.x and Ruby >= 1.9.1.
+NOTE: This version is for [MIDDLEMAN] >= 3.x.x and Ruby >= 1.9.1.
 For
-compatibility with Middleman 2.0.x or Ruby 1.8.7, please see version 0.0.1 of this gem.
+compatibility with Middleman 2.x.x or Ruby 1.8.7, please see version 0.0.1 of this gem.

 # Examples